Kyon Ki

+Some portions were filmed in Romania, Ooty and Chennai.
+It clashed with Garam Masala, also directed by Priyadarshan.
+While the critical reception was negative upon its release, the film has since earned a cult status due to its storyline and cast performances.

 Plot

 Sir Richard's Mental Sanatorium is run by the strict and authoritative Doctor Jogichand Khurana, along with the other two main doctors, Sunil and Tanvi Khurana, who is the daughter of Khurana.
 Tanvi has treated a female patient who wears no. 36; her process of doing so has always been caring and gentle, rebelling against Khurana's inhumane ways of dealing with mentally ill patients.
 As she gets discharged, Tanvi doesn't get acknowledged for her efforts, which devastate her and since then, she has become embittered and vows to never come close to any patient, especially no. 36.